How Life is Better (and Healthier) with a Pet by Your Side

 Owning a Pet Has Proven Health Benefits

-Pets Offer Companionship and Can Make You More Social
+Pets Offer Companionship & Can Make Us More Social

 It’s often said that pets offer unconditional love and can forge an unbreakable connection with you, which speaks to how much they can enrich our lives.
 They really are our best friends!
 Owning a pet also offers opportunities to get out and be social.
 They give you additional points of contact for conversations, and creates opportunities to build connections with other pet owners.
 You have a lot of things in common, anyway!
 Whether you’re exchanging training advice or sharing happy moments, your experiences with your pets offer new ways to connect with others, which is big boost to your emotional health.

 You pet’s well-being depends on the level of care and attention you give them.
 That kind of responsibility can give your life meaning and purpose.
 The daily routine of caring for a pet may feel like a chore at times, but it allows you to create structure and stability.
 While cats and dogs are the most popular types of pets, any domesticated animal from birds and lizards to horses and rabbits, can increase our emotional, mental, and physical health.
 Share your life and your love, and you’ll reap the rewards.